MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 Relations in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities are modeled as one-to-many (1:n) or many-to-one (n:1) relations.
 These relations are modeled as relationships in the virtual entity in Common Data Service.
 Note that many-to-many (n:n) relations are not supported in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 For example, in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], if Entity A has a foreign key to Entity B, this relation will be modeled as an n:1 relationship in virtual entity Entity A in Common Data Service.
 The schema name of this relationship in Common Data Service uses the naming convention **dyn365bc\_\<source entity name\>\_\<target_entity name\>**.
 This naming convention has a maximum string length of 120 characters.
-Any relation where the schema name will produce a name that exceeds 120 characters won't be generated in the virtual entity in Common Data Service.
+Any relation where the schema name will produce a name that exceeds 120 characters will not be generated in the virtual entity in Common Data Service.
 It is required that the foreign key is a SystemId (GUID).
 If the foreign key is of a different type then the relation will not be generated.

 The external name of this relationship uses the naming convention **\<relation name\>**.
 The external name is used to determine the relation in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] when the query that is sent to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] is built.